TimBurg/MA_thesis_markdown/source/04_acknowledgements.md

 is unfortunately not around anymore to witness its submission.

-Then I want to thank the researchers of the Weierstraß Institute and in particular Patricio Farrell, Hang Si and Moritz Ebeling-Rump who always helped me out with my queries.
+Then I want to thank the researchers of the Weierstraß Institute and in particular Patricio Farrell, Hang Si and Moritz Ebeling-Rump who always kindly helped me out with my queries.

-I would also like to thank Timo Streckenbach who helped me with pdelib and the former WIAS researcher Thomas Petzold for their patience.
+I would also like to thank Timo Streckenbach who supported me with pdelib and the former WIAS researcher Thomas Petzold for their patience.

+The thesis is written in pandoc markdown with a template from [@tom_pollard_template_2016].

 <!-- Use the \newpage command to force a new page -->